 Just before Christmas 2015, an alleged stalker talked his way inside a gated community in Hidden Hills, Calif., to the home of Kris Jenner, matriarch of the infamous Kardashian-Jenner clan.
-Strolling inside without challenge from Jenner's private guards, the intruder found Jenner at work in her home office and announced, "Lucy, I'm home."
-About a year later, another alleged stalker breached the private community's gates to get to Jenner.
-This time, however, her new security detail -- the others had been fired -- questioned and detained the man before he could enter the grounds.
+Strolling inside without challenge from security guards, the intruder found Jenner alone in her home office and announced, "Lucy, I'm home."
+About a year later, another alleged stalker breached the private community's gates.
+This time, however, Jenner's new security detail -- she fired the previous guards -- questioned and detained the man before he entered her property.

 These back-to-back incidents offer a clear illustration of the fundamental differences between legacy and zero-trust network access (ZTNA) models.
-The traditional paradigm -- in which an intruder gained access to the Hidden Hills gated community -- gives the benefit of the doubt to anyone inside a well-defined physical perimeter.
+The traditional paradigm -- which allowed an intruder to gain access to Jenner's home -- gives the benefit of the doubt to anyone inside a well-defined physical perimeter.
 This approach, otherwise known as implicit trust, has resulted in a slew of high-profile and costly corporate data breaches in recent years, with attackers, once inside a network, moving laterally to commandeer sensitive resources.

 Fact-checking would-be ZTNA vendors